sakeena81/OCT2020-4WEEK/README.md

 ## What didnt go as planned?

-Where do i start?...
+Where do I start?...🤦🏽‍♀️

 firstly I had hardcoded the records into the table, visually it looked more or less perfect, and my trainer was impressed...till he saw the code.
-So had to start that again. the second time round, I had managed to make what seemed to be a data submission form for HR, but the code was mostly in HTML, i realised this after looking back at the recordings and a submission on of a colleagues on GIThub.
-Having used up two weeks by now, and knowing where I had made the mistakes, I formed a new plan, and the third time round, I managed to form a code of how a loop could collect the records.js and display on the chrome page.
+So had to start that again.
+The second time round, I had managed to make what seemed to be a data submission form for HR, but the code was mostly in HTML, i realised this after looking back at the recordings and a submission of a colleagues on GIThub.
+By now I had used up two weeks on this, but knowing where I had made the mistakes, I formed a new plan, and the third time round, I managed to form a code of how a loop could collect the data from Records.js and display on the chrome page.
 Also, after speaking to my manager, the advice I got, was to look at code that was available and incorporate this, not to just rely on the class material, my own notes or even just the websites I was approved to use.
 That the options for help were alot wider in order to complete and meet the deadline.

 ## Possible improvements for future challenges